tiffanymonroe/wdi-remote-gizmo/projects/project_3/README.md

 You are required to be present at 10:00 am EDT each day during the project.
 We will be taking attendance - this will count for both morning and afternoon attendance.

 ## Standups
-We will have student-run stand-ups each morning at 10:00 am EDT where you will answer the following questions:
+We will have student-run stand-ups each morning at 10:00 am EDT **with your group** where you will answer the following questions:

 - What did I work on yesterday
 - What am I trying to get done today
 - What is preventing me from getting this done.